apocalyptech/bl3-cli-saveedit/README.md

 # Changelog

 **v1.4.0** - *unreleased*
+ - Added `--all-challenges` option to `bl3-save-info`, to list all challenges in the save file and their statuses (note: this will be over 1.5k items!)
+ - Added `--unfinish-nvhm` option to `bl3-save-edit`, to completely clear out any TVHM data and pretend that NVHM was never finished.

 **v1.3.1** - April 14, 2020
  - Bah, forgot a few more README tweaks about the JSON export/import